 - Leading at the team, section, and stakeholder level

-- Influencing the political, social, information, and economic elements of the operational environment
+- Influencing the political, social, infrastructure, information, and economic elements of the operational environment

-The hands-on character of Intent Into Action makes it valuable for both C&G trainees and veteran members to deepen understanding and strengthen effective command behaviors.
+The hands-on character of Intent into Action makes it valuable for both trainees and veteran IMT members to deepen understanding and strengthen effective command behaviors.
 In addition, its flexible structure allows the accommodation of both individuals and standing teams.

 Who Should Attend?

-Candidates preparing for assignment on Type 2 or Type 1 IMTs (AIIMS Level 2 or Level 3) or veteran C&G members serving on local, regional, state, or national command teams in the following disciplines:
+Candidates preparing for assignment on Type 2 or Type 1 IMTs (AIIMS Level 2 or Level 3) or serving as staff members in local, regional, state, or national agencies or IMTs in the following disciplines:

 • Fire Services • Law Enforcement • Emergency Management •